Upper School Science

 Interests: Health, Research

 Organic molecules are the building blocks of all life on Earth, and the carbon atom is central to the formation of this class of molecules.
-The importance of chemistry in biological systems is the focus of the course.
-Students investigate the chemistry of key functional groups including alcohols, carboxylic acids, amines and ethers and their role
+The course focuses on the importance of chemistry in biological systems.
+Students investigate the chemistry of key functional groups, including alcohols, carboxylic acids, amines and ethers, and their role in the behavior of three primary macromolecules: carbohydrates, fats, and proteins.
+There is a strong emphasis on laboratory work, and students engage in experiments including the oxidation of Vitamin C, organic extraction of Caffeine from tea, and the hydrogenation of unsaturated fatty acids.

 [read more]